 - Services consist of contracted specialty IT and legal needs as well as security.
-Additionally, these expenses contain inflationary increases which are offset by reductions resulting in a \$32.7 million decrease in 2024.
-The majority of the decrease is due efforts to budget more accurately for execution based on personnel constraints as well as a reduction in contracted security needs, which are offset by the increase in the sworn police force - Insurance costs are expected to increase modestly due to premium increases and certain enhancements to coverages to manage financial risks to the agency.
-Insurance costs have been relatively flat over an extended period due to effective claims management - Other expenses primarily contain expenditures for utilities and purchased transportation and, to a lesser degree, various minor business expenses - Utilities include projected amounts for traction power commensurate with planned rail service levels and in alignment with 2023 usage, with a slight increase due to current rates - Purchased transportation includes contractual increases and are aligned with expected revenue service hours.
-The contractual increases in 2024 reflect fixed-route bus and paratransit contract amendments as well as a larger service availability payment to the Eagle P3 concessionaire for single year asset maintenance need contemplated in the Concessionaire Agreement - Travel and training budgets have been maintained at the same levels as 2023, with the intent to contribute to employee learning and development and transportation-related industry participation - Funding for an on-call contract is included to address specialty consulting engagements, if necessary - A budget of \$250,000 is available for employee engagement to be used for outreach and recognition programs.
+Additionally, these expenses contain inflationary increases which are offset by reductions resulting in a \$32.7M decrease in 2024.
+The majority of the decrease is due efforts to budget more accurately for execution based on personnel constraints as well as a reduction in contracted security needs which will be replaced with RTD police officers.
+An additional appropriation of \$137.9M is included which results from a passthrough grant Intergovernmental Agreement (IGA) with Denver to provide funding for Cofax bus rapid transit (BRT) corridor enhancements.
+There is no net financial impact to RTD due to future receipts of offsetting grant funding. - Insurance costs are expected to increase modestly due to premium increases and certain enhancements to coverages to manage financial risks to the agency.
+Insurance costs have been relatively flat over an extended period due to effective claims management - Other expenses primarily contain expenditures for utilities and purchased transportation and, to a lesser degree, various minor business expenses - Utilities include projected amounts for traction power commensurate with planned rail service levels and in alignment with 2023 usage with a slight increase due to current rates - Purchased transportation includes contractual increases and are aligned with expected revenue service hours.
+The contractual increases in 2024 reflect fixed route bus and ADA contract amendments as well as a larger service availability payment to the Eagle P3 concessionaire for single year asset maintenance need contemplated in the Concessionaire Agreement - Travel and training and budgets have been maintained at the same levels as 2023 with the intent to contribute to employee development and industry participation. - Funding for an on-call contract is included to address specialty consulting engagements, if necessary - A budget of \$250,000 is available for employee engagement to be used for outreach and recognition programs.
 All other discretionary spending will continue to be limited - Debt service represents a significant portion of RTD's annual expenditures.
 Debt service consists of principal and interest payments on bonds, certificates of participation (COPs) and lease-purchase agreements.
-Debt service payments for 2024 will total \$223.3 million, down from \$225.8 million in 2023 as a result of refinancings for interest savings.
+Debt service payments for 2024 will total \$223.3M, down from \$225.8M in 2023 as a result of refinancings for interest savings.
 The Base System bond payments will expire in 2024, at which point, the Base System will be subject to TABOR restrictions.

-2024 Budgeted Expenditures by Category (in thousands)
+2024 Budgeted Expenditures by Category

+(in thousands)

-2024 Operating Expenses by Department (in millions)
+2024 Operating Expenses by Department